-Biodiversity: Explore the Diversity of Life on Earth with Science Activities for Kids
+Biodiversity: Explore the Diversity of Life on Earth with Environmental Activities for Kids

 National Science Teachers Association Recommends

 “This book uses the concept of extinction to teach a little chemistry, a little climatology, paleontology, biology (biodiversity), ecology, and a lot of geology.
 The science information is historical and current, drawing on three–dimensional learning, incorporating science practices to determine what factors affect extinction in general and specifically.
 The integration of concepts help bring the science alive and relevant.”

 “When it comes to keeping kids’ interest in a subject alive, combining hands-on activities with knowledge is key.
 That’s why the Build It Yourself books from Nomad Press are such great resources, not just for classrooms, but also for

 at-home application of new learning.”